changdev0811/scuttlebot/README.md

-Scuttle Bot Frontend(Angular 7+/Electron) with ngx-admin/nebular theme
+# Scuttle Bot
+This project was generated with ngx-admin/nebular theme(Angular 7+/Electron).

 ## Installation